krismaadiwibawa/Tutorial-Forking-Cloning-Repo/README.md

-# FORKING REPO
+# Forking and Cloning Repo

-This is a guide to fork a GitHub repo and make a local folder as a mirror of the source repo.
+This is a tutorial to fork and clone a GitHub repo.